 Chill that puffball!

-What I usually do is dehydrate or make some into space saving puree or hummus (recipes below) —all good examples of what you can do with the excess puffball that can’t fit in the fridge in it’s raw form.
+What I usually do is dehydrate or make some into space saving puree or hummus (recipes at the bottom of this post) —all good examples of what you can do with the excess puffball that can’t fit in the fridge in its raw form.
 The fresh puffballs will get cooked a few different ways, over the next few days, or some of them might get sliced, cooked, and then frozen to make something like lasagna in the winter (recipe at the bottom of the post).

 Cleaning is relatively easy with these guys, compared to most other wild mushrooms you’ll find.
 They’re covered with a leathery protective coating that keeps dirt out of the part of the mushroom you want to eat, which is pretty convenient.
 In a restaurant setting, I keep the skin on the mushroom until I’m ready to cook them, since it keeps the mushroom flesh inside moist, while still allowing it to breathe.
 The skin peels off easily by using your fingers or a decent paring knife.